Charles Yorke

-Charles Yorke PC (30 December 1722 – 20 January 1770) was briefly Lord High Chancellor of Great Britain.
+Charles Yorke PC (30 December 1722 – 20 January 1770) was a British politician who briefly served as Lord High Chancellor of Great Britain.
 His father was also Lord Chancellor, and he began his career as a Member of Parliament.
 He served successively as Solicitor-General and Attorney-General for several governments, during which he was best known for writing what became the Quebec Act.
 He was appointed Lord Chancellor over his objections, but he committed suicide only three days after taking the post.

 Life

-The second son of Philip Yorke, 1st Earl of Hardwicke, he was born in London, and was educated at Corpus Christi College, Cambridge.
+The second son of Philip Yorke, 1st Earl of Hardwicke, he was born in London, and was educated at Newcome's School in Hackney and Corpus Christi College, Cambridge.
 His literary abilities were shown at an early age by his collaboration with his brother Philip in the Athenian Letters.
 In 1745 he published an able treatise on the law of forfeiture for high treason, in defence of the severe sentences his father had given to the Scottish Jacobite peers following the Battle of Culloden.
 In the following year he was called to the bar.

 His father being at this time Lord Chancellor, Yorke obtained a sinecure appointment in the Court of Chancery in 1747, and entered Parliament as member for Reigate, a seat which he afterwards exchanged for that for the University of Cambridge.
 He quickly made his mark in the House of Commons, one of his earliest speeches being in favour of his father's reform of the marriage law that led to the Marriage Act 1753.
 In 1750 he was elected a Fellow of the Royal Society.

-In 1751 he became counsel to the East India Company, and in 1756 he was appointed Solicitor-General, a place which he retained in the administration of the elder Pitt, of whose foreign policy he was a powerful defender.
+In 1751, he became counsel to the East India Company, and in 1756 he was appointed Solicitor-General, a place which he retained in the administration of the elder Pitt, of whose foreign policy he was a powerful defender.

 He resigned with Pitt in 1761, but in 1762 became Attorney-General under Lord Bute.
 He continued to hold this office when George Grenville became Prime Minister (April 1763), and advised the government on the question raised by John Wilkes's The North Briton.
 Yorke refused to describe the libel as treasonable, while pronouncing it a high misdemeanour.
-In the following November he resigned office.
-Resisting Pitt's attempt to draw him into alliance against the ministry he had quit, Yorke maintained, in a speech that extorted the highest eulogy from Horace Walpole, that parliamentary privilege did not extend to cases of libel; though he agreed with Pitt in condemning the principle of general warrants.
+In the following November, he resigned office.
+Resisting Pitt's attempt to draw him into alliance against the ministry he had quit, Yorke maintained, in a speech that prompted the highest eulogy from Horace Walpole, that parliamentary privilege did not extend to cases of libel; though he agreed with Pitt in condemning the principle of general warrants.
 Yorke, henceforward a member of the Rockingham party, was elected recorder of Dover in 1764, and in 1765 he again became Attorney-General in the Rockingham administration, whose policy he did much to shape.
-He supported the repeal of the Stamp Act, while urging the simultaneous passing of the Declaratory Act.
-His most important measure was the constitution which he drew up for the province of Quebec, and which after his resignation of office became the Quebec Act of 1774.
+He supported the repeal of the Stamp Act 1765, while urging the simultaneous passing of the Declaratory Act.
+His most important measure was the constitution which he drew up for the province of Quebec, and which after his resignation of office became the Quebec Act 1774.